Title: Health Economics for Global Health Professionals

 At the end of the course, students should be able to:

-1. Apply key economic concepts to health and healthcare;
+1. Understand and apply key economic concepts to health and healthcare

-2. Critically assess the use of economic analysis applied to decision-making in health and healthcare markets, and
+2. A ssess the use of economic analysis applied to decision-making in health and healthcare markets

-3. Critically assess the use of economic evaluation methods applied to healthcare interventions.
+3. Discuss the use of economic evaluation methods applied to healthcare interventions.

 Assessment Procedures:

-Students need to have a minimum of 4 out of 10 in the exam in order to pass the course.
+Note: Students need to obtain a minimum of 5 out of 10 in the final exam in order to pass.

-b) Assignments: Students will be asked to complete 3 assignments (2 group-based, one individual) along the sessions.
-Successfully completion of each exercise will represent 15% of the grade.
-In total, this section represents 45% of the grade.
+2. Short assignments: Students will be asked to complete 3 short assignments (either individual or group-based) during the sessions.
+Successful completion of each exercise will represent 16% of the grade.
+In total, the 3 assignments represent 48% of the total final grade.
+Specifically, the 3 assignments will consist of:

 Content: